-We all welcome tips for drawing reflections on water, don’t we?
+We’re all looking for good tips on drawing reflections on water, aren’t we?
 Water is notoriously difficult to draw well, and it’s certainly the concern of Cindy, who asks today’s question.

 Hi.
 First I’d like to say thank you for your help.